DCOR-dev/dcor-docs/docs/sec_self_hosting/installation_manual.rst

 .. note::

-   If dclab, Shape-Out, or DCOR-Aid cannot connect to your CKAN instance, it might be because the certificate in ``/etc/ssl/certs/`` does not contain the full certificate chain.
+   If dclab, DCscope, or DCOR-Aid cannot connect to your CKAN instance, it might be because the certificate in ``/etc/ssl/certs/`` does not contain the full certificate chain.
 In this case, just download the entire certificate chain using Firefox (right-lick on the shield